SPONSORED BY DEPTFORD X9 Brookmill Rd, Saint John's, SE8 4HL, London

 The unusually low perspective situates the viewer at the point of view of a domestic animal.
 The metaphoric and popular connotations, as well as ambivalence of social constructs - domestic against wild - are called into question.

-Many questions arise from Wolke’s peculiar settings and subjects.
+Who is really the prey here?
 What are we looking at?
 Is this a sensual promise, or a trap?
-Who is really the prey here?

-Wolke is interested in what is caught in the corner of the eye - what happens when nobody should be watching.
-She is currently “testing” the thin line between plastic reality - ‘authentic pretension’.
-Images that get deep-etched into our consciousness, and re-elaborated by our brains.
+Wolke is interested in what is caught by the corner of the eye - what happens when nobody should be watching.
+She is currently “testing” the thin line in between plastic realities.
+Images that get deep-etched into our consciousness, and re-elaborated by our brains - ‘authentic pretensions’.
 Those generic fictions grasped from (cinematic) screens that get assimilated, shared, and fed to us as memories.

 Matete Martini, La Società degli Adulti, 2021

-Matete Martini’s work is an ongoing exploration of human and non-human relationships, queerness and its power to rethink identity.
-As an artistic practice that began as a study of movement within the human realm, it has become increasingly influenced by photographic processes and an obsession for the idea of the work in progress.
+Matete Martini’s work is an ongoing exploration of queer, human and non-human relationships, increasingly influenced by photographic processes and an obsession for art occupation.

 Sasha Ferré, Biofilm (pink), 2020.